aimbrain/aimbrain-android-sdk/README.md

   ```

 ## Privacy guards
-In order to disable collecting data from concrete views it is necessary to create a `PrivacyGuard` object with a `Set` of these views.
+In order to disable collecting data from specific views it is necessary to create a `PrivacyGuard` object with a `Set` of these views.
 Then this `PrivacyGuard` object has to be added to the `Manager` instance.

 ```java
 EditText editTextToIgnore = (EditText)findViewById(R.id.editText);